-Strict standards of confidentiality are maintained by CUIMC Student Health on Haven Services.
+Strict standards of confidentiality are maintained by Student Health Services.
 Each clinical service maintains secure and private treatment records, which are not part of students' educational records and are not available to program faculty.
 To further protect the privacy of students, a written consent form needs to be completed to release any health care information.